acairns/radiate/README.md

 }
 ```

-#### TypehintedInflector
+#### TypehintMethodInflector

-The `TypehintedInflector` ensures any method dependent on the type of event is returned.
+The `TypehintMethodInflector` ensures any method dependent on the type of event is returned.

 ```
 final class DoMoreStuff